WayArts/log-ios-client/Readme.md

-# Log-mvp
+# Log-ios-client
-Log-mvp is a project for keeping a wellbeing diary.<br>
+Log-ios-client is a project for keeping a wellbeing diary.<br>
 It is an app that helps to maintain and view wellbeing.<br>
-Log-mvp is one of the projects from the series WayArts.
+Log-ios-client is one of the projects from the series WayArts.

 ### Functions
 Functions based on collected data from the wellbeing diary:<br>